badosa/JSON-stat/README.md

 The [JSON-stat format](https://json-stat.org/format/) is a simple lightweight JSON format for data dissemination.
 It is based in a cube model that arises from the evidence that the most common form of data dissemination is the tabular form.
 In this cube model, **datasets** are organized in **dimensions**.
 Dimensions are organized in **categories**.

-JSON-stat Javascript Toolkit is part of the [JSON-stat Toolkit](https://json-stat.com).
-The goal of JJT is to help dealing with JSON-stat responses in Javascript.
+The JSON-stat Javascript Toolkit (JJT) is part of the [JSON-stat Toolkit](https://json-stat.com).
+JJT's goal is to help dealing with JSON-stat responses in JavaScript.

 ### Resources